-An over-arching aim of our current (Phase 4) research programme is to help formulate a ‘better set of questions’, and to re-frame policy problems within a wider context.
+Our research programme has been developed to formulate a ‘better set of questions’, re-framing policy problems within a wider context of building back better.

-We will achieve this by building on our Phase 3 research programme and through maintaining and extending our tradition for comparative research.
+We will achieve this through maintaining and extending our tradition for comparative research in the UK and internationally.
 We regard this as essential to any meaningful analysis.
-A key element to achieving the Phase 4 research programme is fostering research to be undertaken via PhD students and our post-doctoral researchers.

 Our focus is in four main areas: Sustainability through our ‘E&T for the Climate’ theme; issues of ‘Social and Epistemic Justice’ across a range of skills, education and research systems; the ‘Political Skills Economy’ and debates around employability and outcomes; and ‘Tertiary E&T Landscapes’ across a wide range of global contexts.

 E&T for the climate

 This research theme explores how skills formation systems need to adapt due to the impact of climate change

 This research theme examines justice and equality across global E&T systems

 This research theme unpacks the relationship between skills formation and broader international political economies